Trailer Hitch Failure Truck Accident Attorney

-Statistics maintained by the NHTSA (National Highway Traffic Safety Administration) indicate that an estimated 50,000 towing accidents occur every year.
-In 2007, there were more than 21,000 injuries and 450 fatalities caused directly or indirectly by a towing accident, including those caused by a hitch failure.
+NHTSA (National Highway Traffic Safety Administration) states that an estimated 50,000 towing accidents occur annually.
+In 2017, more than 21,000 injuries and 450 fatalities were caused directly or indirectly by a towing car or trucking accident, including those caused by a truck's hitch failure.

-Trailers become unexpectedly unhitched from all kinds of vehicles including semi-trucks, large rigs, pickups, flatbeds, SUVs, moving vans and others.
-Most common types of hitch failure accidents involve:
+Runaway trailers can become unexpectedly unhitched from all vehicles, including semi-trucks, heavy rigs, pickups, flatbeds, SUVs, and moving vans.

 - Defective trailer tongue or coupler